christinto/bitcannery-cli/HOWTO.md

 Only Bob (possessor of the private key) can decrypt the message after Alice misses a check-in.

 Ethereum smart contract is created for each message published in the system.
-Each contract has a unique name which can be used to identify it.
+Each contract has a unique name which is used to identify it.

 * [Instructions for message sender](#message-sender-alice)
 * [Instructions for message recipient](#message-recipient-bob)